chriswu99aaa/Computer-Science-Learning-Noet/Algorithms and Data Structures.md

     while F != empty_set do
-        select from F the most pormising configuration (x,y) expand9x,y) by making a small set of additinoal choices let (x_1, y_1),(x_2, y_2)...(x_k,y_k) be the set of new configurations
+        select from F the most pormising configuration (x,y) expand(x,y) by making a small set of additinoal choices let (x_1, y_1),(x_2, y_2)...(x_k,y_k) be the set of new configurations

         for each new configuration(x_i, y_i)
-            perform a simple consistency check no (x_i, y_i) if the check returns solutino found
+            perform a simple consistency check no (x_i, y_i) if the check returns solution found
                 return the solution derived from (x_i, y_i) if the check returns dead end
                 discard the configuration(x_i y_i). //backtrack